 Self-Acupressure Pressing very specific points on the body, including some located on the inner wrist and on the second toe, can help correct energy (qi) blocks that may be inhibiting sleep.
 Since applying pressure incorrectly may actually make you more alert, consult with a practitioner to learn what’s best for you.
 You can find one through the National Certification Commission for Acupuncture and Oriental Medicine.

 Progressive Muscle Relaxation Also called Jacobson muscle relaxation, this practice involves flexing and releasing muscles.
 By learning to identify and control areas of tension, you can deeply relax the body and shift attention away from a stimulated mind.
-For example, tense your mouth and jaw for 10 seconds, then release.
-Apply this concept to the rest of your body, beginning at your toes and moving up to your head.
+For example, curl up your toes into the soles of your feet, squeeze for 10 seconds and then slowly relax them.
+Continue applying this concept to the rest of your body, moving all the way up to your head.

 Biofeedback Biofeedback machines measure brain waves, muscle tension, blood pressure and other physiological factors.
 With the help of a practitioner and a monitor, you can learn to control those responses.
 Eventually, you’ll be able to use these techniques on your own at home to help counteract insomnia.
 The Association for Applied Psychotherapy and Biofeedback has a searchable directory of practitioners.